-Everyone who buys an air quality monitor wants to know how it compares to the official numbers to confirm its accuracy.
+Lots of people are buying air quality monitors these days, but how do they compare to the official pollution numbers–are they accurate?
 When I bought a Dylos DC1100 Pro laser particle counter, I did a comparison test with the US Embassy.
 I put my Dylos Pro outside the window of my apartment (at Nanluoguxiang) 70 times and compared the numbers to the US Embassy’s Twitter feed at the same time.
 I found that the two numbers were very strongly related: r = 0.89 (remember the highest possible correlation is 1).

 I did that test with the Pro model, but there’s also a standard model that’s $70 cheaper.
 At Smart Air, we call it the Standard Dylos.